Roestlab/massformer/README.md

 bash download_script/download_casmi_raw.sh
 ```

-The [NIST 2020 LC-MS/MS library](https://www.nist.gov/programs-projects/nist20-updates-nist-tandem-and-electron-ionization-spectral-libraries) is not available for download directly, but can be purchased from an authorized distributor and exported using the instructions below.
+The [NIST 2020 MS/MS Library](https://www.nist.gov/programs-projects/nist20-updates-nist-tandem-and-electron-ionization-spectral-libraries) is not available for download directly, but can be purchased from an authorized distributor and exported using the instructions below.

 ## Exporting the NIST Data

-*Note: this step requires a Windows System or Virtual Machine*
+*Note: this step requires a Windows System or Virtual Machine.*

-*Note: these instructions are for NIST 2020, the NIST 2023 LC-MS/MS library does not support plain text export with lib2nist*
+*Note: these instructions are for NIST 2020, the NIST 2023 MS/MS Library does not support export with lib2nist.*

 The spectra and associated compounds can be exported to MSP/MOL format using the free [lib2nist software](https://chemdata.nist.gov/mass-spc/ms-search/Library_conversion_tool.html).
 The resulting export will contain a single MSP file with all of the mass spectra, and multiple MOL files which include the molecular structure information (linked to the spectra by ID).
 The screenshot below indicates appropriate lib2nist export settings.